 - A. All information must be printed or typed and be clearly readable. - B. All information requested MUST be provided, if known.
 If unknown, you must state it is unknown. - C. Any petition which does not provide the necessary information, or is unreadable, may be dismissed for incompleteness.
 Please be sure you read and answer all questions. - D. In this document, the PROTECTED PERSON is the person for whom a guardian or conservator is sought.
 The person requesting the appointment is the PETITIONER.
 (Two or more petitioners may apply to serve as co-guardians or co-conservators.
 If so, the required information must be completed for all petitioners.) - E. Answers to some questions may require more space than provided.
 If so, attach additional pages as needed and label each response of such page(s) with the number of the applicable question.
 [If completing this form on the computer, continuation sheets are provided for you at the end of this form (following the filing notes).] - F. Additional guidelines and instructions are contained on Pages 8 and 9.
-Please read these instructions carefully since substantial delays may result from failure to perform all the requirements of law. - G. WARNING: If a guardian or conservator is appointed for an individual who is unable to handle their affairs due to mental illness or insanity, the individual will be: - (1) prohibited from possessing and receiving firearms and ammunition, in some cases for his or her entire life, - (2) required to immediately surrender ANY firearms owned or in his or her possession, - (3) reported to both federal and state database registries used for firearm purchases and permits/licenses to carry concealed weapons, and - (4) subject to future criminal charges for possession or receipt of firearms or ammunition.
+Please read these instructions carefully since substantial delays may result from failure to perform all the requirements of law. - G. WARNING: If a guardian or conservator is appointed for an individual who is unable to handle their affairs due to mental illness or insanity, the individual will be: (1) prohibited from possessing and receiving firearms and ammunition, in some cases for his or her entire life, (2) required to immediately surrender ANY firearms owned or in his or her possession, (3) reported to both federal and state database registries used for firearm purchases and permits/ licenses to carry concealed weapons, and (4) subject to future criminal charges for possession or receipt of firearms or ammunition.
 Conviction in West Virginia can result in a fine up to \$1,000.00 or jail time of up to one year.
 Federal conviction is a FELONY and can result in fines and jail time up to TEN years.
 (See, W.Va.
 Code § 61-7-7 and 18 U.S.C.A. § 924(a)(2))

-PART I

-INFORMATION ABOUT THE PETITIONER
+PART I INFORMATION ABOUT THE PETITIONER

 1. PETITIONER'S [your] FULL NAME:

-2.
+2. PETITIONER'S [your] PLACE OF RESIDENCE:

 3. PETITIONER'S [your] POST OFFICE ADDRESS:

-CITY: STATE:ZIP:
+CITY: STATE: ZIP:

 TELEPHONE NUMBER: WORK: HOME:

-4. WHAT IS YOUR RELATIONSHIP TO THE PROTECTED PE
+4. WHAT IS YOUR RELATIONSHIP TO THE PROTECTED PERSON:

-PART II COTED DEDCON
+PART II

-INFORMATION ABOUT THE PROTE
+1794 INFORMATION ABOUT THE PROTECTED PERSON

-FULL NAME OF PROTECTED PERSON:
+5. FULL NAME OF PROTECTED PERSON:

-6.
+6. PROTECTED PERSON'S DATE OF BIRTH [MM/DD/YYYY]:

 7. PROTECTED PERSON'S PLACE OF BIRTH [state or country]:

 8. PROTECTED PERSON'S RESIDENCE ADDRESS:

-STATE:ZIP:
+CITY: STATE: ZIP:

-PROTECTED PERSON'S CURRENT LOCATION:
+9. PROTECTED PERSON'S CURRENT LOCATION:

 10. PROTECTED PERSON'S POST OFFICE ADDRESS:

-STATE: ZIP:
+CITY:STATE:ZIP:

-11. PROTECTED PERSON'S GENDER [initial one]: male or female
+11. PROTECTED PERSON'S GENDER [initial one] : male or female

-PROTECTED PERSON'S RACE [initial one]:Am
+12. PROTECTED PERSON'S RACE [initial one] : American Indian or Alaska Native,

-Asian, Black or African American,
+Asian, Black or African American, Hispanic or Latino,

-1.0 Native Hawaiian or Other Pacific Islander, or
+Native Hawaiian or Other Pacific Islander, or White

-PROTECTED PERSON'S HEIGHT: feet, and
+13. PROTECTED PERSON'S HEIGHT:feet, andinches

-14. PROTECTED PERSON'S NATURAL EYE COLOR [initial one brown, gray, green, g
+14. PROTECTED PERSON'S NATURAL EYE COLOR [initial one] :black,blue,

-orown, gray, green, mazer, maroon,
+brown, gray, green, hazel, maroon,

+multicolored, or pink